waylyrics/waylyrics/README.md

 [netease-cloud-music-gtk] | X | gives 0 position
 [FeelUOwn] | O | gives 0 position and 0 length
-Firefox | X | do not provide position call
+Firefox | X | do not provide position call qqmusic | O | no info other than title avaliable, but it's own OSD is pretty good

 ## Approach